 GENERAL PROJECT DESCRIPTION

-Production of mixed use video project that can be developed as an ongoing weekly presentation over the course of 6 months to 1 year or as a collection of stand alone presentations.
+Production of mixed use video project that can be developed as an ongoing weekly or bi-weekly presentation over the course of a few months or as a collection of standalone presentations.
 Mixed use videos will be used to promote not only the trail as it exists today, but to engage the tourism community in future expansion of the trail through Devil’s Lake State Park north to the State 400 Trail, and south across the Wisconsin River toward Madison.

 Part 1.
 Virtual Tour